dianding0102/dian_web/index.md

   <div class="bio-container">
     <div class="bio-text">
       <p>
-        My name is <span class="highlight">Dian Ding</span>, I received the Ph.D in Department of Computer Science and Engineering at <span class="highlight">Shanghai Jiao Tong University</span> in 2023, M.S. in the School of Automation Science and Electrical Engineering at <span class="highlight">Beihang University</span> in 2019, and the B.S. degree in the School of Information Science and Technology at <span class="highlight">Northwest University</span> in 2016.
+        My name is <span class="highlight">Dian Ding</span>, I received the Ph.D in Department of Computer Science and Engineering at <span class="highlight">Shanghai Jiao Tong University</span> in 2023.
       </p>
       <p>
         I am currently <span class="highlight">a postdoctoral researcher in the Department of Computer Science and Engineering at Shanghai Jiao Tong University</span>.